The Bible Says That Faith is The Evidence of Things Not Seen

 Heb 11:1, “Now faith is the substance (or assurance) of things hoped for, the evidence (or conviction) of things not seen.”
 I think the word “evidence” is a poor choice here.
 “Conviction” seems much better.
 What the word means here, is.. “the internal persuasion from God.”
 In other words, God has persuaded us to have faith that certain things exist, and that certain things are true.
 And how has God persuaded us of those things?
-Well, He has persuaded us, through the evidence that He has supplied us with.
+Well, He has persuaded us, through the evidence that He has supplied us, through His written word.

 Faith, is the same thing as trust.
 If I say I trust you, I mean that I have faith in you.
 I may have faith in your reliability, or in your truthfulness, or in your good judgment.
 Take a look at the picture at the top of the page.
 To me, this looks like it is depicting the trust, and bond that a husband and a wife have for each other.
 They trust in one another’s love for each other, and so they have faith, that each will act in accordance with the very best interests of the other, and in accordance with the vows that they took, when they married.

 You can’t see the love that they feel for one another though, can you?
 You can see what looks like an indication of their love, but you can’t see their actual love.
 That’s because their love is actually a spiritual thing.
 We use the term love, to refer to physical desire, and we use the word love to refer to an emotion.
 But the kind of love that I’m talking about goes beyond either of these things.
 The love I’m talking about is the love that puts others first in your life.
 It’s the love that motivates you to “sacrifice” everything, for someone else.
 It comes from your spirit, and it’s the love spoken of in the bible.